What It's Like To Be An Adult Virgin, According To Science

 One important thing to note about these studies is that the researchers did not look into why people were waiting to have sex, or even why they felt they couldn't date someone with zero experience with this particular form of sexual activity.
 Certainly, there's more to sex in general than just vaginal intercourse, and there are plenty of reasons to abstain or wait, even among heterosexuals.

-So, as hard as it is not to wonder if you're "normal" when it comes to sex, what really matters is that you make your own choices with your health, comfort, and pleasure in mind.
+So, as hard as it is not to wonder if you're , what really matters is that you make your own choices with your health, comfort, and pleasure in mind.

-So, as hard as it is not to wonder if you're "normal" when it comes to sex, what really matters is that you make your own choices with your health, comfort, and pleasure in mind.
+So, as hard as it is not to wonder if you're , what really matters is that you make your own choices with your health, comfort, and pleasure in mind.

 Advertisement